17 positive discipline parenting tools that can help make your parenting journey a little easier.

 Sometimes when a situation is out of control, remember the things you can control, and that is YOUR actions and reactions.

 My trick is to turn away from my child and take a deep breath.
-Remind myself that this child is just a child and he does not know much better, I need to teach him how to handle his emotions.
+Remind me that this child is just a child and he does not know much better, I need to teach him how to handle his emotions.

-2. Treat Your Children How You Wish They Would Treat Themselves
+2. Treat Your Children How You Wish They Would Treat Themselves (Modeling)

 The way that you talk to your child will greatly affect the way that your child will talk to themselves.
-If you use harsh punishment and harsh words, then your child’s inner voice will have the same tone.
+If you use harsh discipline and harsh words, then your child’s inner voice will have the same tone.